Micrurus fulvius: Aposematic colour pattern

-Geographic range
+Distribution

+Micrurus fulvius has historically ranged throughout the Southeastern United States from the southern tip of Florida to the Sandhills of North Carolina.
 M. fulvius is found in the Southeastern United States from southeastern North Carolina, south through South Carolina and peninsular Florida, and westward through southern Georgia, Alabama and Mississippi to southeastern Louisiana.
 Coral snakes in Texas, western Louisiana, and southeastern Arkansas are now considered to be a different species, Micrurus tener, which was previously considered a subspecies of M. fulvius.
 M. fulvius may be found at altitudes of near sea level to about 400 m.